Alarm Message Templates

 Alternatively, you may create localized template values as properties of a parent Context tag.

-Control the content of alarm messages by defining templates using application properties.
-If added to your Settings.Dynamic file, the templates are used by all alarms in the application.
-You can also add templates to Context tags for use by alarms within a site or other user-defined tag structure.
+Control the content of alarm messages by defining templates using the Languages panel of the Application Configuration dialog.
+You can also add templates as properties of Context tags for use by alarms within a site or other user-defined tag structure.

 You can define a separate template for each of: